-Error Possible causes Remedy No write access to parameters Hardware write protection enabled Set the write protection switch on the main electronics module to the OFF position $\Rightarrow \cong 146$ .
-No write access to parameters Current user role has limited access authorization Check user role → ➡ 71.
-Enter correct customer-specific access code → ➡ 71.
+Error Possible causes Remedy No write access to parameters Hardware write protection enabled Set the write protection switch on the main electronics module to the OFF position $\rightarrow \cong$ 159.
+No write access to parameters Current user role has limited access authorization Check user role → 77.
+Enter correct customer-specific access code ⇒ 77.
 No connection via HART protocol Missing or incorrectly installed communication resistor.
 Install the communication resistor (250 $\Omega$ ) correctly.
-Observe the maximum load $\rightarrow \square$ 198.
+Observe the maximum load $\rightarrow \square$ 222.
 No connection via HART protocol Commubox Connected incorrectly Configured incorrectly Drivers not installed correctly USB interface on computer configured incorrectly Observe the documentation for the Commubox.
-FXA195 HART: Document "Technical Information" TI00404F No connection to Web server Web server disabled Using the "FieldCare" or "DeviceCare" operating tool, check whether the Web server of the measuring device is enabled, and enable it if necessary → 🗎 78.
-Incorrect settings for the Ethernet interface of the computer Check the properties of the Internet protocol (TCP/IP) → No connection to Web server Incorrect IP address Check the IP address: 192.168.1.212 $\rightarrow \textcircled{B} 74 \rightarrow \textcircled{B} 74$ No connection to Web server Incorrect WLAN access data Check WLAN network status.
+FXA195 HART: Document "Technical Information" TI00404F No connection to Web server Web server disabled Using the "FieldCare" or "DeviceCare" operating tool, check whether the Web server of the measuring device is enabled, and enable it if necessary→ 🗎 84.
+Incorrect settings for the Ethernet interface of the computer 1.
+Check the properties of the Internet protocol $(TCP/IP) \rightarrow \bigoplus 80 \rightarrow \bigoplus 80$ .
+2. Check the network settings with the IT manager.
+No connection to Web server Incorrect IP address Check the IP address: 192.168.1.212 $\rightarrow \cong 80 \rightarrow \cong 80$ No connection to Web server Incorrect WLAN access data Check WLAN network status.
 Log on to the device again using WLAN access data.
-Check that WLAN is enabled on the measuring device and operating device → (1) 74.
-WLAN communication disabled - Not connecting to Web server, FieldCare or DeviceCare No WLAN network available Check if WLAN reception is present: LED on display module is lit blue Check if WLAN connection is enabled: LED on display module flashes blue Switch on instrument function.
+Check that WLAN is enabled on the measuring device and operating device → WLAN communication disabled - Not connecting to Web server, FieldCare or DeviceCare No WLAN network available Check if WLAN reception is present: LED on display module is lit blue Check if WLAN connection is enabled: LED on display module flashes blue Switch on instrument function.
 Network connection not present or unstable WLAN network is weak.
-Operating device is outside of reception range Check network status on operating device.
+Operating device is outside of reception range: Check network status on operating device.
 To improve network performance, use an external WLAN antenna.

 Error Possible causes Remedy Parallel WLAN and Ethernet communication Check network settings.Temporarily enable only the WLAN as an interface.
 Web browser frozen and operation no longer possible Data transfer active Wait until data transfer or current action is finished.
 Connection lost Check cable connection and power supply.
 Refresh the Web browser and restart if necessary.
 Content of Web browser incomplete or difficult to read Not using optimum version of Web server.
-Use the correct Web browser version → ⊖ 73.
-Clear the Web browser cache and restart the Web browser.
-Unsuitable view settings.
+Use the correct Web browser version → (2) (2 Unsuitable view settings.
 Change the font size/display ratio of the Web browser.
-No or incomplete display of contents in the Web browser JavaScript not enabledJavaScript cannot be enabled Enable JavaScript.
-Enter http://XXX.XXX.X.X.X.X/servlet/ basic.html as the IP address.
+No or incomplete display of contents in the Web browser JavaScript not enabled JavaScript cannot be enabled 1.
+Enable JavaScript.
+2. Enter http://XXX.XXX.X.X.X/servlet/ basic.html as the IP address.
 Operation with FieldCare or DeviceCare not possible via CDI-RJ45 service interface (port 8000) Firewall of computer or network is preventing communication Depending on the settings of the firewall used on the computer or in the network, the firewall must be adapted or disabled to allow FieldCare/ DeviceCare access.
 Flashing of firmware with FieldCare or DeviceCare via CDI-RJ45 service interface (via port 8000 or TFTP ports) Firewall of computer or network is preventing communication Depending on the settings of the firewall used on the computer or in the network, the firewall must be adapted or disabled to allow FieldCare/ DeviceCare access.